This low-carb pizza dough is made primarily of mozzarella cheese and almond flour, and it produces a very convincing pizza dough.

 - Combine the mozzarella cheese and cream cheese together in a bowl.
 Stir to incorporate the two ingredients together.
 Microwave for a total of 90 seconds, in 30 second intervals, stirring in between.

-- Beat the egg, then add it to the bowl, along with the almond flour.
+- Beat the egg, then add it to the bowl, along with the almond flour and baking powder.
 Stir it all together.
 Knead the dough either by hand or in a food processor or stand mixer with the dough paddle, until the dough is uniform and all the ingredients have been well blended together.

 - Roll out the dough.
 It can be as thick or thin as you like.
 Put it on a baking sheet with a parchment paper lining, or on a pizza stone.
 Poke the dough 5-6 times with a fork or knife, so bubbles don't form in the dough.